pandeyank/basic-product-recommendation-system/README.md

 The program analyzes the queries, and give points to each product by some steps and then finally picks up top 'n' products to be displayed.

 Steps to rate the product:
 1) Searches if any query is related to Main Category.
-If yes , increments points of each product in that Main Category.
+If yes , increments points of each product in that Main Category. <br>
     (In step 1, it increments points of Sub Category which then will increment points of each product)
 2) Searches if any query is related to Sub Category.
 If yes , increments points of each product in that Sub Category.
 3) Searches if any query is directly related to a product.
 If yes, increments points of the product and also all the products present in same sub category as the query-related product.
 (Eg, query- iPhone : Means user is looking for phone, so increments all phones.
 Obviously it needs to be more specific, but this is basic recommendation system).
-    (In step 3 , it increments Sub Category which then will increment points of each product.
+<br><br>    (In step 3 , it increments Sub Category which then will increment points of each product.
 NOTE: The product directly searched is incremented twice , hence has highest number of points).

 All other functions are just helper functions.